The role: in summary

-Members can be trustees, but the latest model articles of association include a requirement that the majority of members must not also serve as trustees (see article 12B).
+Members can be trustees, but the model articles of association include a requirement that the majority of members must not also serve as trustees (see article 12B).

-Their key responsibilities include:
+Their main responsibilities are:

 - Furthering the trust's charitable objects

-- Appointing the trustees
+- Appointing some trustees

 - Holding trustees to account for the successful governance of the trust